2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 ![Big-O Estimates, plotted](./images/computer_science/big_o_plot.svg){width=60%}

-There is a very specific reason why the $O(2^n)$ estimate is missing from the previous plot: we wouldn't be able to see anything worthwile if it was included, as seen from the following plot:
+There is a very specific reason why the $O(2^n)$ estimate is missing from the previous plot: we wouldn't be able to see anything worthwhile if it was included, as seen from the following plot:

 ![How O(2^n^) overpowers lower complexities](./images/computer_science/big_o_plot2.svg){width=60%}